What is sale deed?

 Lease

-A lease is transfer of an interest in an immovable property which is the subject of the lease and that interest is the right to occupy and use the property for which the lease is given for period and on such terms and conditions as agreed between the parties
+A lease is the transfer of an interest in an immovable property which is the subject of the lease and that interest is the right to occupy and use the property for which the lease is given for a period and on such terms and conditions as agreed between the parties

 The essentials of a lease are;

-A lease of an immovable property can be determined through 8 modes and it is only by one of these methods that the lease stands determined and the lessor gets back right of possession of the property;
+A lease of immovable property can be determined through 8 modes and it is only by one of these methods that the lease stands determined and the lessor gets back right of possession of the property;